Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Introduction

-Optical metasurfaces have had a significant impact on development of novel optical devices owing to their capability in the modulation of electromagnetic wavefronts of light and their thin structures which can reduce the size of optical platforms by replacing the bulky components.
-They have been used for numerous applications such as beam steering \cite{ni2012broadband, farmahini2013birefringent,shi2014coherent,ni2013ultra}, focusing \cite{cheng2014wave, memarzadeh2011array}, holography \cite{walther2012spatial,ni2013metasurface}, etc. These functionalities are realized by engineering the phase discontinuities across the metasurface according to the generalized Snell’s law \cite{yu2011light, kildishev2013planar}.
+Optical metasurfaces have had a significant impact on development of novel optical devices owing to their capability in the engineering of electromagnetic wavefronts of light and their ultrathin structures which can reduce the footprint of optical platforms by replacing the bulky components.
+They have been used for numerous beam-shaping applications such as beam steering \cite{ni2012broadband,shi2014coherent,ni2013ultra}, focusing \cite{cheng2014wave, arbabi2015subwavelength} and holography \cite{walther2012spatial,ni2013metasurface}.
+These functionalities are realized by engineering the phase discontinuities across the metasurface according to the generalized Snell's law \cite{yu2011light, yu2014flat}.
 In conventional metasurfaces, generally two different approaches have been adopted for this purpose.
-In the first approach, the structural parameters of a resonant structure are varied across the metasurface which can provide a desired phase profile for linearly polarized light due to the phase agility at the resonance \cite{cheng2014wave, memarzadeh2011array}.
-In the second approach, a half-wave plate element is rotated around its axis which leads to a geometric phase shift equal to twice as the rotation angle for a circularly polarized incident wave based on the Parancharatnam–Berry (PB) design rule \cite{huang2012dispersionless,tymchenko2016advanced, forouzmand2016double}.
+In the first approach, the structural parameters of a resonant structure are varied across the metasurface which can provide a desired phase profile for linearly polarized light due to the phase agility at the resonance \cite{cheng2014wave, arbabi2015subwavelength}.
+In the second approach, a half-wave plate element is rotated around its axis which leads to a geometric phase shift equal to twice as the rotation angle for a circularly polarized incident wave based on the Parancharatnam-Berry (PB) design rule \cite{huang2012dispersionless,tymchenko2016advanced, forouzmand2016double}.